Skip to Main Content

 She is active in the local community and has served on numerous committees and boards in a range of areas concerning children, the practice of law, city issues, and various other interests.
 Ms. Eables currently serves as Chair of the Sixteenth Judicial Circuit Unlicensed Practice of Law Committee, a member of the Pro Bono Committee for the Monroe County Bar Association, is the Vice-Chair of the Bahama Village Redevelopment Advisory Committee, and is on the Board of Trustees of Our Kids of Miami-Dade/Monroe, Inc. She has served in the past as Chair of both the Key West Planning Board and the Key West Historical Architectural Review Commission where she gained experience with land development regulations and the property development process.
 She is a graduate of the 2004 City of Key West Ambassador program and Leadership Monroe County, Class XIV.
 Ms. Eables was awarded the Florida Supreme Court/Florida Bar Sixteenth Judicial Circuit Pro Bono award in 2008 and 2015.
 She was recently honored by Legal Services of Greater Miami, Inc. with a Pro Bono Volunteer Award for her legal services provided in a foreclosure defense case.

-Ms. Eables represents the County’s Facilities Maintenance and Project Management Departments, and handles real estate transactions for the County.
+Ms. Eables represents the County’s Facilities Maintenance Department and handles real estate transactions for the County.